How (And Why) You Should Repurpose Your Blog Content

-However, it’s often a forward-facing strategy focused on “what can we add” and “what can we publish next” and rarely on “what can we improve” or “what no longer serves us.”
-According to the Content Marketing Institute, 80 percent of marketing content goes unused by sales teams, either because it’s irrelevant or hard to find.
-It’s important to take the time to look back and assess the existing content that lives on your blog, much of which may be out-of-date, under-performing, or irrelevant to your business goals and objectives.
+However, blogging is often a forward-facing strategy.
+It’s easy for marketers to focus on “what can we publish next” instead of “what can we improve” or “what no longer serves us.”
+According to the Content Marketing Institute, 80 percent of marketing content is either irrelevant or hard to find.
+It’s important to look back and assess the existing content that lives on your blog, much of which may be out-of-date, under-performing, or irrelevant to your business goals and objectives.

-Like a health check-up, conducting regular blog content audits can improve the long-term performance of your website as well as your overall content strategy.
-Understand the value a content audit can bring and a few best practices for updating your blog.
+Like a health check-up, auditing past blog content and conducting regular post updates can improve the long-term performance of your website as well as your overall content strategy.
+Let’s break down how blog audits work and a few best practices for updating your blog posts.

-If your blog isn’t being read or the traffic generated isn’t being converted into qualified leads, then you may need to consider conducting a blog content audit.
+Who doesn't want their blog posts to perform better?
+If your blog isn’t being read or the traffic generated isn’t being converted into qualified leads, then you have a problem.
 Here are a couple of advantages of auditing your blog.

-So, even though you may have written a useful and authoritative blog post that supports both your audience’s and business’s goals, it may be hard for your clients and salespeople to find.
-By conducting regular audits, you can ensure your content meets the everchanging requirements needed to connect with your audience at key points in your sales funnel.
+These issues can even tank a useful and authoritative blog post that supports both your audience’s and business’s goals.
+By conducting regular audits, you can ensure your content is optimized to current best practices and make it easier for your audience to find it.